xavierb117/centroid-finder/notes.md

 56,3C,95 - Converted to Hex (Expected parameter)
 ```
 - Compare distance between two values given
 - Returns an integer for how far the color distance is from the given values

+### ColorDistanceFinder.java
+- The interface that EuclideanColorDistance implements, giving the distance method

+### DistanceImageBinarizer.java
+- Makes use of java.awt.image.BufferedImage.
+Will need to research and convert RRGGBB values respectively
+- Helps determine whether each pixel should be black or white in the binarized image
+- Helps convert a given BufferedImage into a binary 2d array of 1's and 0's, using color distance and threshold
+- Helps convert binary 2d array into a buffered image
+- This class will take in a ColorDistanceFinder, int targetColor, and int threshold
+- Must use the other methods, ColorDistanceFinder and BinaryGroupFinder, to accomplish this...

+### ImageBinarizer.java
+- The interface that DistanceImageBinarizer implements, giving the methods toBinaryArray and toBufferedImage

+### BinarizingImageGroupFinder.java
+- Takes in an ImageBinarizer to convert an image to a 2d binary array
+- Takes in a BinaryGroupFinder to find connected white pixel groups in the binary array
+- Identified groups are returned in descending order

+### ImageGroupFinder.java
+- The interface that BinarizingImageGroupFinder implements, giving the findConnectedGroups method